 Budgets and Benefits and Bargaining, Oh My!

 The problems in public schools around Wisconsin have been brewing for some time.
-This state, like many others around the country, is facing a huge budget shortfall and has been faced with the difficult job of slashing the current budget in hopes of staying afloat financially.
-While plenty of line items have been the object of discussion during this process, the one that has garnered the most attention in recent weeks has been the reductions of teacher benefits.
+Like many others around the country, this state is facing a huge budget shortfall and has been faced with the difficult job of slashing the current budget in hopes of staying afloat financially.
+While plenty of line items have been the object of discussion during this process, the one that has garnered the most attention in recent weeks has been the reduction of teacher benefits.
 According to a recent report in the New York Times, Scott Walker, the Republican governor of Wisconsin since the beginning of the year, has proposed cuts to teacher benefits and collective bargaining rights.

-Governor Walker has stated that he has no choice, since Wisconsin is facing a state budget deficit of $137 million this year alone.
+Governor Walker has stated that he has no choice since Wisconsin is facing a state budget deficit of $137 million this year alone.
 At the current rate, Walker predicts that the hole could grow to $3.6 billion in just two years.
-In an effort to alleviate the crunch, Walker is looking for ways to cut back on spending – but teachers are arguing that reducing their benefits is simply not the right way to get the job done.
+To alleviate the crunch, Walker is looking for ways to cut back on spending – but teachers are arguing that reducing their benefits is not the right way to get the job done.

 What the Cuts Mean to Teachers